 Most Supportive Fans (always show up): Chicago Cubs

-Least Supportive Fans (show up only when they win): Florida Marlins
+Least Supportive Fans (show up only when they win): Miami Marlins

 Most Knowledgeable Fans: St. Louis Cardinals